 When a record is imported, or when a new record is created in the backend or by using the signup form on the frontend, the incoming data is checked against the current contents of the database before it is written to the database.
 What happens in that check is determined by the settings.

 For a new record coming in from the frontend or backend, the match settings from the Signup Form are used.
 When importing records via CSV, the settings on the Import CSV page are used.

 When the new record is submitted or imported, the incoming_record_match class is used to find a match in the database based on the settings.
 It does two things: tells the main code whether a match is found and provides the ID of the matched record.

-Participants Database has a new filter (as of version 1.9.4) the provides access to this class so that custom code can change how it works.
+Participants Database has a new action (as of version 1.9.4) that provides access to this class so that custom code can change how it works.
 This is what we will be doing in our example code.